Spring Green Notes © Frances Michaels

 PestGuard Bag.
 Or you could create a

-1.5 m high and then allowing additional growth to just flop over or by pruning.
+to a stake 1.5 m high, then allowing additional growth to just flop over.

 Once you have harvested a bumper crop, preserving either as chutney, sauce or semi-dried will mean you can enjoy